Joannarama/Project_1/README.md

 ## About
-Devhaus is a software development company based in Gorey Co.
+Devhaus is a software development company based in Gorey, Co.
 Wexford.
-It was founded in 2013 and directed by Joanne O'Grady and David Bolger.
+It was founded in 2013 and is directed by Joanne O'Grady and David Bolger.
 Our business model focuses on being client centered and producing robust software solutions that work well for our client's businesses.

 We pride ourselves on building positive, long standing relationships with our clients many of whom we continue to work with after many years together.